 He welcomes media enquiries about 21st century marketing, social media and digital marketing.
 He has appeared within the national press and broadcast media.

-Nigel is the founder of The Marketing Compass – join thousands of business owners, tell us about your business and ask some marketing questions!
+Nigel is the founder of The Marketing Compass – join thousands of business owners and marketers, tell us about your business and ask some marketing questions.